 2. Adoption of Smart Home Appliances is Rising

-When it comes to large household appliances, smart features include refrigerators that alert the homeowner if a door is left open; a wash machine that notifies your smart phone when a cycle is done; or ovens that will turn off when food is ready.
-More advanced features allow remote programming for cooking and ordering food as well as remote monitoring and self diagnosis of the appliance.
+More advanced features allow remote programming for cooking and ordering food as well as remote monitoring and self-diagnosis of the appliance.
 Industry stakeholders should explore the potential to refine the technological aspects of major home appliances and enhance interoperability to meet the demand from customers.
-The key will continue to be simplicity that serves a need, not just tech for tech’s sake.

 3. Energy Efficiency and Sustainability Matter to Customers

-Major household appliances have a significant impact on a residence’s energy consumption.
-Consequently, property owners—whether homeowners or landlords who manage multi-family housing—are increasingly conscientious about selecting models that are energy efficient.
 The demand for energy optimization is expected to contribute to the growth in the major home appliance market as individuals consider replacing older, less-efficient models for newer products engineered to meet today’s standards.
 Certain consumer segments are driven by sustainability and environmental factors, not just a return on their investment.
 Much of the smart technology mentioned above is related to this goal: making appliances more environmentally friendly and helping households better manage (and conserve) their energy usage.
-The U.S. Department of Energy’s Appliance and Equipment Standards Program and other government regulations also influence the major home appliances market in the U.S.
+The U.S. Department of Energy’s Appliance and Equipment Standards Program and other government regulations also influence the major home appliances market in the U.S. Homeowners looking to lower utility bills and reduce energy consumption are actively seeking ENERGY STAR-certified appliances and exploring government incentives to help offset costs.

 4. Drive from the Millennial Market

-As a demographic, millennials are an important driver in the home appliance market.
+As a demographic, Millennials are an important driver in the home appliance market.
 This age group is actively buying new or renovating existing homes to accommodate expanding, and even multi-generational, families.
 They also have more purchasing power at this time.
 Large appliance brands and retailers should consider how they can target this demographic more effectively and build their loyalty.
 This includes adapting marketing strategies and understanding millennials’ preferred channels and shopping behaviors.
-This large generation can be diverse with some in their 40’s earning a high income versus those about to turn 30 with less to invest.
+This large generation can be diverse, with some in their mid- to late 40s earning a high income versus those just now turning 30 with less to invest.
 Contractors are no different, with some serving luxury and others entry level.
-Defining customer segments is critical to knowing what influences a purchase, where, when and how.

 5. Brand Loyalty has been Decreasing